-Dr. Mei-Ching Lien (Attention and Performance Lab) – Research interests include multitasking, cognitive control, attention capture, visual/spatial attention and working memory, emotional processing, perception and action, and cognitive aging.
-(Currently accepting graduate students for the 2019-2020 application cycle.)
+Dr. Mei-Ching Lien (Attention and Performance Lab) – Research interests include cognitive control, attention capture, visual/spatial attention and working memory, emotional processing, perception and action, and cognitive aging.
+(Currently accepting students.)

 Dr. Kristen Macuga (CARVE Lab) – Research interests include multi-sensory adaptation, motor control and learning, tool use, motor imagery, virtual reality, and human-computer interaction.
 (Currently accepting students.)

 Dr. Jason McCarley (PCP Lab) – Research interests include visual attention, decision making, and their manifestation in real-world tasks such as driving.
 (Currently accepting students.)